 Mindfulness vs Obsession.
 Remind yourself of the changes that you wish to make and maintain.
-You do not need to obsess about desired change but you must remain mindful.
+You do not need to obsess about desired change but you must remain mindful of it.
 Take yourself seriously when attempting to implement change.
 Change is unlikely if your effort to change is too casual.

 When dealing with others, decide what is negotiable.
-Where is your flexibility?
+Are you flexible?
 Consider couples and group goals.
-If you agree to participate in a goal or activity that is not your personal preference, you accept the responsibility to support it, or at the very least not gripe about it.
-Once you agree, be a good sport-try to have a good time.
+If you agree to participate in a couples or group activity that is not your personal preference, you accept the responsibility to support it, or at least not gripe about it.
+Once you agree, be a good sport, try to have a good time.